 Traffic in some countries can be more aggressive in the states and its best to be aware of your surroundings.
 It’s also worth noting that some countries drive on the opposite side of the ride, so be sure to always look both ways when crossing the street.

 Generally, the health standards in Europe are high with a low risk of disease.
-To be on the safe side, travelers should always make sure they are up to date with common vaccinations as a precaution.
+However, you should buy health or travel insurance for the duration of your trip.
+To be on the safe side, travelers should always make sure they are up to date with common vaccinations as a precaution before their gap year in Europe.

 Contributed by Heidi Cruz